 - They are otherwise relevant to the reasons for which we hold your email address, where we a re permitted to do so by law.

-Thrive Riverina will destroy information if the information could not have been lawfully collected by us if we had solicited it.
+Visit Riverina will destroy information if the information could not have been lawfully collected by us if we had solicited it.

-If you, or a company you work for, supply goods or services to Thrive Riverina, we may collect personal information about you in connection with the provision of those goods or services, either directly from you or from that company.
+If you, or a company you work for, supply goods or services to Visit Riverina, we may collect personal information about you in connection with the provision of those goods or services, either directly from you or from that company.
 This information may include your name, date of birth, contact information, and any other information you provide.
 This information will be used for the purposes of managing the provision of those good or services.